riabhatia27/final-project/README.md

-# project
+# Project
-The final project for CSC 101.
+These files contain the final project for CSC 101.